Top 10 reasons to holiday in Alanya

 7. Women-only facilities

 Alanya’s halal-friendly resort hotels offer a huge amount of choice to Muslim women.
 Choose whether to enjoy the mixed beach or swimming pool, or make use of the women-only amenities.
 Many hotels have separate beach areas for women, which are perfect for sunbathing and also offer the possibility of swimming in the sea.
-These are secure private areas, staffed completely by women, which cannot be viewed from the outside, offering women the opportunity to swim and sunbathe in an all-female environment.
-Many halal-friendly resort hotels also have indoor and outdoor swimming pools, as well as spas, catering only for women.
+These are fully-secluded, secure private areas, staffed completely by women, offering women the opportunity to swim and sunbathe in an all-female environment.
+Many halal-friendly resort hotels also have fully-secluded indoor and outdoor swimming pools, as well as spas, catering only for women.
 The women-only areas in many of the halal-friendly beach resorts, also include cafés and prayer rooms, providing complete convenience.

 Those looking for a ladies-only beach with the opportunity to swim and sunbathe in an all-female environment should consider a stay at a seafront hotel such as Adenya Resort, Wome Deluxe or Adin Beach Hotel.
 Alternatively, Modern Saraylar has a hillside setting, but boasts its own private beach area nearby, reached by a free shuttle service.